A YouTuber’s Guide to Working With Brands - From Affiliate Marketing to Sponsorships

 To stay authentic, it’s also better to be transparent about where you got products from and why.

-For instance, it’s no use pretending that you’ve been using a product for a while.
+For instance, it’s no use pretending that you’ve been using a product for a while if you haven’t.
 Your audience will see through that.
 Instead, it’s totally fine to be upfront and say that you’ve only just come across a product – but that you really enjoy it.

 Becoming a Brand Ambassador